J-Jamal/J-Jamal/README.md

 # Hi there, I'm Jajang Jamaludin 🧑🏻

-- 🔭 I'm currently working on a personal blog using laravel.
+- 🔭 I'm currently learning to use Quality Assurance.
-- 🌱 I'm learning Backend.
+- 🌱 I'm learning Backend and Quality Assurance.
-- 👯 I’m looking to collaborate on Internship.
+- 👯 I’m looking to collaborate on Internship and Jobs.
-- 🤔 I'm looking for help with Laravel and Adonis Documentation.
-- 💬 Ask me about Backend Developer or other tech related stuff.
+- 💬 Ask me about Quality Assurance or other tech related stuff.
-- 📫 How to reach me: Telegram & Linkedin.
+- 📫 How to reach me: Linkedin.
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I spend almost 2 hours reading books every day.
+- ⚡ Fun fact: I spend almost 1 hours reading books every day.

 **Languages and Tools:**